-Jason D. Eisenberg, a director and practice group leader in Sterne Kessler’s Electronics Practice Group, provides strategic counsel from a quarter century of patent experience gained before law school as an examiner, during law school as a patent agent and extern at the Ohio Supreme Court, and after law school in private practice.
-Jason leveraged his nearly two hundred PTO Litigation proceedings, both AIA and reexaminations, as co-editor and author of several chapters of the Second Edition of Patent Office Litigation at Antonin Scalia Law School at George Mason University.
+Jason D. Eisenberg, a director and practice group leader in Sterne Kessler’s Electronics Practice Group, provides strategic counsel from nearly thirty years of patent experience gained before law school as a public searcher and an examiner, during law school as a patent agent and extern at the Ohio Supreme Court, and after law school in private practice.
+Jason was previously the Chair of the firm’s Docketing Committee.
+Jason also teaches as an adjunct for Patent Office Litigation at Antonin Scalia Law School at George Mason University.

-Jason’s leadership at the PTAB belies the fact that he maintains a balanced practice and is much sought after for both strategic management of global patent portfolios and his keen abilities in rendering a wide range of opinions (including expert opinions), in appeals of PTO proceedings to the Federal Circuit and Supreme Court, as a patent prosecutor, and for strategic management of global patent portfolios.
-For example Jason has spent considerable time practicing in the use of reissue patent applications to extend U.S. patent portfolios during pre-litigation assessment.
-Jason is also a thought leader and has authored numerous articles, including a recent piece on strategic use of reissues and supplemental examination to cure issues raised in AIA proceedings, as well as articles on AIA and Alice proofing patents and obviousness strategies for patent owners.
-Jason is currently the chair of the firm's Docketing Committee and editor-in-chief of the firm’s Patent Office Litigation monthly newsletter.
+Jason’s leadership at the PTAB belies the fact that he maintains a balanced practice.
+His much sought after for both strategic management of global patent portfolios and his keen abilities in rendering a wide range of opinions.
+He has rendered opinions as a litigation expert (reissue prosecution) and for patentability, invalidity, nonifringement, and other issues.
+And Jason has spent considerable time practicing in the use of reissue and patent owner reexaminations to extend U.S. patent portfolios during pre-litigation assessment and after successful and unsuccessful litigation.
+For example, Jason has authored numerous articles, including a piece on strategic use of reissues and supplemental examination to cure issues raised in AIA proceedings, as well as articles on AIA and Alice proofing patents and obviousness strategies for patent owners.

 During law school, Jason spent six months as a judicial extern for the Honorable Deborah L. Cook, then an Associate Justice of the Supreme Court of Ohio, preparing bench memorandum for pending appeals.
 Jason was also a patent agent and student associate in Cleveland and Columbus, Ohio and Washington, D.C. for six local, regional, and multi-national law firms.